hyoo-ru/mam_mol/readme.md

 And since data would not be rendered, then any requests would not be proceeded.
 It's allowed us to download them partly, when they are needed.
 That features are possible due to reactive architecture, that are penetrated all layers of application.

 ## Reactivity
-Unlike the control-flow architectures, in $mol was realized the data-flow architecture.
+Unlike the control-flow architectures, in $mol was implemented the data-flow architecture.
 All applications are described as a set of classes, having properties.
 Every property is described as some function from another property ( and properties another classes too).
 Properties, to which were appealed while function processing were saved as dependencies of our property.
 In case of changing their values, all dependant on them properties would be invalidated cascaded.
 And appealing to non relevant property would lead to its pre-actualization.

 In this way the whole application at the execution stage represents a huge tree of dependencies, at the root of the tree is located the special property, which in case of invalidation would actualize itself automatically.
 And as any property always knows, whether something depends from it or not, then it is given a simple and reliable mechanism of controlling lifecycle of objects - they creates if the dependence appears and are destroyed when nothing depend from it.
 It's solved two fundamental problem: resources leaks and cache invalidation.

 Besides, the reactive architecture allows us to abstract code elegantly from asynchronous operations.
 If the function can't return value at once, it can throws the exception `$mol_atom_wait`, it is marked part of the tree of states as "waiting of results".
-When the result would be retrieved - it could be inserted into property directly and an application would be reconstructed under the new state.
+When the result would be retrieved - it could be inserted into property directly and an application would be reconstructed for the new state.

 ```typescript
 class Greeter {